ACrispyCookie/CrispyCommons/README.md

       ```
 ## Usage

 CrispyCommons is built to be as intuitive as possible, with a consistent API for all visual elements.
-Here's an example of how to create and display a simple action bar:
+Here's some simple examples to show how easily you can create more complex visuals.

 #### Displaying an action bar to 2 specific players with a static text:
 ```java